My cat wakes me

 – Never get out of bed when your cat is meowing.
 Yes, it might take a very, very long time at first to get out of bed, and you will not be getting much more sleep on those first mornings, but you have to stick with it in order to teach your cat that meowing never, ever works.

-– If your cat is very loud, add a punition: When your cat meows loudly, he looses the right to be in the bedroom (or on the bed) with you and must wait behind a closed door.
-When he is calmer, he can go back into the bedroom or on the bed.
+– If your cat is very loud, add a punition: when your cat meows loudly, it looses the right to be in the bedroom (or on the bed) with you and must wait behind a closed door.
+When it is calmer, it can go back into the bedroom or on the bed.

-– Reward every good action (in this case, silence) with attention (if he wants to be petted), food (if he wants to be fed) or movement (if he wants you out of your bed).
-Whenever he stars meowing, you stop whatever you were doing, and you go back in bed.
-For very loud cats, a clicker is a great tool as it facilitates the timing between the behavior and the reward.
-You can basically feed your cat while doing this exercise on the first mornings, right next to the bed: Your cat is calm?
-Click and give him a kibble.
+– Reward every good action (in this case, silence) with attention (if it wants to be petted), food (if it wants to be fed) or movement (if it wants you out of your bed).
+Whenever it starts meowing, you stop whatever you were doing, and you go back to your bed.
+For very loud cats, a clicker is a great tool as it facilitates the timing between the behaviour and the reward.
+You can basically feed your cat while doing this exercise on the first mornings, right next to the bed: your cat is calm?
+Click and give it a kibble.

-Try to not reward your cat when he meows during the day or at night.
-That way, you are teaching your cat that in general meowing to get what he wants rarely works.
+Try not to reward your cat when it meows during the day or at night.
+That way, you are teaching your cat that in general, meowing to get what it wants rarely works.

 Be ready to have some painful mornings during one or two weeks.
-It is normal in the beginning that your cat meows even louder: It used to work according to your cat, didn’t it, so he will try harder, and harder, until he understands that he needs to use a different strategy (that you need to teach him, which is silence = what I want).
-It is important to be very consistent and never give up: If your cat is able to get you out of bed by meowing just one time, it will mean in his mind that he must stick with it and be even more convincing…which will make him even more annoying and will worsen your problem.
+It is normal in the beginning that your cat meows even louder: it used to work according to your cat, didn’t it, so it will try harder, and harder, until it understands that it needs to use a different strategy (that you need to teach it, which is silence = what I want).
+It is important to be very consistent and never give up: if your cat is able to get you out of bed by meowing just one time, it will mean in its mind that it must stick with it and be even more convincing…which will make it even more annoying and will worsen your problem.

-Mornings are busy and stressful times, which are hardly good conditions to work on a behavior.
-You can work on the meowing problem at any times during the day, you can simulate “morning times” in your bed or you can choose to feed your cat on a different schedule, so that you have time to train him during the feeding process.
+Mornings are busy and stressful times, which are hardly good conditions to work on a behaviour.
+You can work on the meowing problem at any time during the day, you can simulate “morning times” in your bed or you can choose to feed your cat on a different schedule, so that you have time to train it during the feeding process.

 Here is a great article on this problem, and a video that shows how to reward silence with a talkative cat: